MargotBelot/HieraticAI/TECHNICAL_GUIDE.md

-# 🔬 HieraticAI Technical Guide
+# HieraticAI Technical Guide

-**Final Assignment Technical Documentation - Ancient Languages and Palaeography (2025)**

-Deep technical documentation for HieraticAI system architecture, methodologies, and critical fixes.
+Technical documentation for HieraticAI system architecture, methodologies, and fixes.

-*This document details the computational approaches used to bridge traditional palaeographic analysis with modern computer vision techniques for automated ancient script recognition.*

-## 🏛️ System Architecture
+## System Architecture

 ### Overview
 The system uses **Faster R-CNN with ResNet-101** backbone for object detection, trained on 634 hieratic character categories using Detectron2 framework.